themusiclab/form-function-kids/README.md

-> ⚠️ This repository is currently being updated.
-Some files and instructions are out of date or inaccurate.
-We will remove this message when the latest version of our code and materials has been posted.
-Please contact Courtney Hilton (courtneyhilton@g.harvard.edu) if you have a question.

 # Children infer the behavioral contexts of unfamiliar foreign songs

 This is the repository for Hilton and Crowley-de Thierry et al. (2022).
 "Children infer the behavioral contexts of unfamiliar foreign songs".
 The manuscript is publicly available at https://psyarxiv.com/rz6qn/.